 Placement of students in Homebound education is initiated by the parent who obtains a Homebound application/referral directly from the charter school when it is determined that a student is unable to attend school due to injury or illness.
-If the charter school personnel receive notice that it is anticipated that the student will be absent from school for at least 15 consecutive school days for medical reasons, that person should contact the School Nurse (if the medical reason involves physical illness) or School Psychologist (if the medical reason involves mental or emotional illness or substance abuse problems).
-The fact that the student will be or is anticipated to be absent for at least 15 consecutive school days must be substantiated by a qualified physician who is acting within their authorized scope of practice.
+If the charter school personnel receive notice that it is anticipated that the student will be absent from school for an extended period of time days for medical reasons, that person should contact the School Nurse (if the medical reason involves physical illness) or School Psychologist (if the medical reason involves mental or emotional illness or substance abuse problems).
+The fact that the student will be, or is anticipated to be, for an extended period of time days for medical reasons must be substantiated by a qualified physician who is acting within their authorized scope of practice.

-b.
 Application/Referral

-• The application/referral is a four-part form requiring completion by the parent, physician, counselor and/or the school nurse and/or the school psychologist.
+- The application/referral is a four-part form requiring completion by the parent, physician, counselor and/or the school nurse and/or the school psychologist. - Anticipated confinement duration must be specified (e.g., six weeks, one month).
+A non-specific period - of time (e.g., lifetime, 99 years, to be determined) is not acceptable.